-Moving into a new home in an unfamiliar neighborhood can be tough on every member of your family.
+Moving into a new neighborhood can be tough on every member of your family.
 And if your neighbors aren’t outwardly introducing themselves within a couple days of you moving in, it’s easy to feel isolated.
-But don’t worry — there are plenty of ways you can break the ice, introduce yourself and become a part of your new neighborhood in no time.
+But don’t worry — there are plenty of ways you can break the ice!

-It’s hard to seem welcoming while you’re holed up inside your house, so use these tips to meet your new neighbors while you’re outside.
-If you moved into your new home during a particularly bad bout of weather or during the winter, just wait for the next nice day!
+It’s hard to seem welcoming while you’re holed up inside your house.
+Use these tips to meet your new neighbors while you’re outside.

 Relax on your porch, lawn or driveway.
 Whether you’re enjoying a beverage after work or having your morning coffee on a Saturday, take it outside — you can enjoy the weather while appearing inviting to your neighbors.
 Position your seat so you’re facing the road and sidewalks and give a friendly wave to passersby.

 Clean up your yard.
 Even if your home’s lawn was in pristine condition when you assumed ownership, take some time to personalize it or clean up any small flaws.
 Neighbors will see you making an effort to improve the appearance of the neighborhood and they might even offer to help.